cs3157-borowski/recitations/recitation_3/memorypointers.md

 //x is still 0 out here
 ```

-The variables inside the curly braces are **stack variables** (also known as
-automatic variables), and are stored on the stack.
+The variables inside the curly braces are **stack variables**, and are stored on the stack.
 Their scope is local to a block (meaning code enclosed by curly braces, as shown above).
 They are created (pushed on the stack) when entering the block and destroyed (popped off the stack) upon exit.

 #### Static and Global Variables ####